 This 1,100 square foot near-Passivhaus cabin sits on a west-facing slope in high desert second-growth fir, Ponderosa pine and tamarack forest near Wauconda, WA.
-Our clients have been camping on the site for several years, getting to know the site and its seasons.
+Our clients had been camping on the site for several years, getting to know the site and its seasons.
 (A strategy we commend!)
-The cabin will be a year-round weekend and vacation retreat for the family for now, and may become a full-time home after retirement.
+The cabin is a year-round weekend and vacation retreat for the family for now, and may become a full-time home after retirement.

 The north and east sides of the cabin, with punched openings, have dark painted fiber-cement siding.
 The more open south and west sides have vertical reclaimed Wyoming snow fence siding.
-Floors are reclaimed pine, except entry and bath, which are ceramic tile.
+Floors are reclaimed pine, except for the entry and baths which are ceramic tile.
 Ceilings are painted drywall.
-Trim will be minimal, also fir.
+The trim, like the kitchen cabinets, is fir.